hooowardyin/-adapterClassForGraphing/README.md

 # adapterClassForGraphing
- an Adapter class within a small graph-drawing program.
+ made an Adapter class within a small graph-drawing program.